Use these It’s Winter by Linda Glaser activities to teach your preschool class about the winter season. You can use the activities

 Teach about other aspects of winter.
 Teach about the holidays that occur during winter, such as Christmas, Hanukkah, and Kwanzaa.

-All About Winter: Winter Lesson Plans
+This post is part of the series: All About Winter: Winter Lesson Plans

 These winter lesson plans will teach your students all about the winter season.
 These lesson plans use a favorite book, It’s Winter by Linda Glaser.
 Your students will enjoy learning about different aspects of winter with these activities.